NTFSvolume/mega.py/README.md

 Search returns every file/folder that contains the  search query in its path

-Assume you having these files in your account:
+If you have these files in your account:

 ```bash
 ├── dir1